GeorgeHajivassiliou/ComplexityandNetworks/README.md

 # ComplexityandNetworks

 This is the work I undertook during my Complexity and Networks course at Imperial College.

-The course was split into a part called Complexity and one called Networks and the studentns had to complete a short project for each.
+The course was split into a part called Complexity and one called Networks and the students had to complete a short project for each.
 This repository reflects this structure - you can find information regarding each half inside the respective folders.

 This is a short piece about the Complexity and Networks course:

-Stephen Hawking has predicted that the 21st Century will be “the century of complexity”.
+*Stephen Hawking has predicted that the 21st Century will be “the century of complexity”.
 A major theme in Complexity Science is seeing how interactions between many small but interacting parts can lead the the emergence of dramatic results on large scales.
 This could be the way that the we see rare, yet occasionally observed large fluctuations in complex systems: stock market crashes, earthquakes, extreme weather are all